kernelim/gitomail/doc/similar-commits.md

 ![example](rebase1.png)

 Gitomail does not resend emails if the commit hash did not change, as can be seen above for commits #1 and #2.
-For commit #3 and #4, the emails are resent, but for #4 is flagged with `InexactDiffDup`.
+For commit #3 and #4, the emails are resent, but #4 is flagged with `InexactDiffDup`.